serval-uni-lu/sherlock.replication/README.md

-# ISSTA 2022 replication package : What Made This Test Flake?
-Pinpointing Classes Responsible for Test Flakiness
+# What Made This Test Flake?
+Pinpointing Classes Responsible for Test Flakiness: Replication package

-This repository contains thenecessary resource for replicating submission #370.
+This repository contains the necessary resources for replicating the ISSTA submission #370.
 It includes:
 - The projects and commits used in our study;
 - The necessary scripts and source code to build the Gzoltar maven plugin;
 - The scripts used to run experiments;